mohammed183/re_vit/README.md

 - Compare their results with the original paper and other baselines
 - Evaluate the reproducibility of the research

-The notebook will use Python and JAX as the main tools and will require some basic knowledge of computer vision and neural networks.
+The notebook will use Python and PyTorch as the main tools and will require some basic knowledge of computer vision and neural networks.

 ## Installation

 To run the notebook, you will need to install the following dependencies:

+- Python 3.6 or higher
+- PyTorch 1.7 or higher
+- NumPy
+- Matplotlib
+- Jupyter Notebook or Jupyter Lab
+- torch
+- torchvision
+- transformers
-- To be determined
+- gdown

 You can install them using pip or conda, for example: